 Students may also be interested in the Global Mizzou Internship Program.
 Program locations for communication internships include: Barcelona, London, Shanghai, Santiago, and Sydney.

 Semester Long Program in Italy

-- The CIMBA semester program that is held in Northern Italy.
+The CIMBA semester program is held in Northern Italy.
 Students can take classes in communication, business, and journalism in addition to studying Italian language and culture.
 This is a good choice for students with a strong interest in the intersections of communication and business fields.
 Several courses offered in this program can count toward your communication and MU degree.
 For more information, please visit www.cimbaitaly.com.
 You may also contact Dr. Rebecca Meisenbach who taught at Cimba in Fall 2012.